Rosine Vieyra Soglo: Later life

 In 2019, Célestine Zanou, a politician and former presidential candidate, praised Soglo as "our national mother" and called her an "icon of Beninese politics."

 In late July 2021, Rosine Soglo was hospitalized for three days at the Mahouena Clinic in Cotonou for treatment of a cardiovascular illness.
-Her condition initially improved with treatment, but her health rapidly deteriorated on the morning of Sunday, 25 July.
-She requested to return to her home at la Haie Vive in Cotonou, where she died at approximately 4 p.m. on 25 July 2021, at the age of 87.
+Her condition initially improved with treatment, but her health rapidly deteriorated on the morning of Saturday, 24 July.
+She requested to return to her home at la Haie Vive in Cotonou, where she died at approximately 4 p.m. on 25 July 2021 at the age of 88.

 She was survived by her husband, former President Nicéphore Soglo, who was abroad in Paris for medical treatment at the time of her death, and their two sons.
 In a statement, Soglo paid tribute to his late wife saying, "It is this woman who has allowed me to be so strong."
 Her eldest son, former Cotonou mayor Léhady Soglo, announced that he would return from exile in France for the first time since 2017 to attend his mother's funeral.
 She was also survived by her second son, Ganiou Soglo, who survived a shooting in February 2021.
+Soglo's funeral was organised by former minister and women's rights activist Vicentia Boco.

 Tributes poured in from figures across Beninese politics, including President Patrice Talon, a frequent political nemesis, who called her "a brave and exceptional woman" in a Facebook post.
 Others paying tribute to Soglo included former President Thomas Boni Yayi and the President of the Beninese Parliament, Louis Vlavonou, who called her, "a woman of exception and conviction whose participation in six successive legislatures inevitably leaves an indelible imprint on the parliamentary institution and the country as a whole."
 Opposition leader Paul Hounkpè also stated, "the death of Rosine Soglo, an emblematic figure in Benin's politics since the historic national conference of February 1990, is a great loss for our country and our democracy...She is an intrepid fighter for peace, freedom and democracy in Benin."